Chainverse-Data/web3-knowledge-graph/README.md

     def create_constraints(self):
         """This function SHOULD defined by the child class to create constraints.
         In it you must input all the constraints that the ingestor must create.
-        If your ingestor does not need any constraints, you can skip defining it."""
+        If your ingestor does not need any constraints, you can skip defining it    ."""
         ...

     def create_indexes(self):